Worlds Collide in "Scooby-Doo and KISS: Rock and Roll Mystery"

 A Titanic Team Up Years in the Making!

-My 8 year old son loves Scooby-Doo and my KISS fandom/nerd-ism runs pretty deep, so naturally when he found this DVD at Wal-Mart a couple of days ago and ran up to me with it in his hand, pleading, "Ooh Daddy, look!
+My 8 year old son loves Scooby-Doo and my KISS fandom runs pretty deep, so naturally when he ran up to me in Wal-Mart with this DVD in his hand, pleading, "Ooh Daddy, look!
 Can we get this?
 Come on, we HAVE to get this!" there was no way that I could possibly refuse!

 If you want to get technical, this is actually the second KISS/Scooby crossover - the band made a brief appearance in a 2003 episode of What's New Scooby-Doo?, but that was little more than a cameo and Paul Stanley was the only band member who lent his voice.
 All four of the current KISS members provide their own voices in Rock and Roll Mystery, but in keeping with their larger-than-life mystique, they're never referred to by their "real" names - just their superheroic "character" names.
 Therefore Gene Simmons is "The Demon," Paul Stanley is "The Starchild," Tommy Thayer is "The Spaceman" and Eric Singer is "The Catman."